Are you planning to travel to Havana? Here is a list of 5 top things to do in Havana, Cuba, to have quality time with your friends and families!

 Walking through Old Havana, you'll see a stretch of the colorful maze of streets.
 It is full of forts, monuments, and churches with ornate and neoclassical layouts throughout the bustling environs.

 One of the finest things to do in Havana is to book a classic car tour to visit all the significant sites.
 These flawless classic cars are the best way to witness Havana.
 Due to its sequestration from the world due to the American Embargo, the time has stood still since the 1950s when America left with their old cars to the Aborigines.
-Havana’s classic cars make it one of the most impressive destinations to dwell in the Caribbean.
+Havana’s classic cars make it one of the most impressive Caribbean destination to dwell.

 Mojitos originated in Cuba and are one of the island’s oldest cocktails.
 The recipe consists of white rum (a lot of it in Havana cocktails), sugar, lime juice, soda water, and mint.
 Do not miss out on this part.
 Remember to visit Mojito Mojito for a fabulous experience.